 This lady is from the Cincinnati/Dayton area.
 She is a widow and all her family left the PCG and her husband died around 10 years ago.
 Her granddaughter was being abused by her son and daughter in-law so she petitioned the courts for full custody.
 She got it and she got the girl out of the abusive environment.
 This happened around the time of the “Campbell/Culpepper square dance” (the time when Cal Culpepper was in charge, then Marvin Campbell, then Culpepper, etc.).
 So in that confusion, she was not questioned for getting custody.
 However, when Culpepper won the power struggle in the North East, he was much displeased with her doing that.
 Apparently, she was told that “the church does not approve of adoption.”
 Also this young girl was in public school and getting good grades.
 However, she was going to school dances and such things with a “worldly boy.”
 Culpepper disapproved of that.
 The girl had enough and stopped going to services.
 This woman got a call from Aaron Eagle disfellowshipping this girl and was told to “put her in the car and drive her to the Juvenile Center (forget the exact name of the facility) and drop her off.”
 When she explained that she had full custody and was legally responsible for the child and could face criminal/civil charges, she was told by Aaron Eagle, “That is a chance you have to take–have faith.”
 She was threatened with disfellowshipment if she did not comply.
 However, after GF was told about it and said it sounded like a “legal issue,” Culpepper backed off and nothing was done to her.

 This couple was from another area (they asked me not to reveal the state).
 They had a 16 year old teen that did not want to go to services anymore.
 Apparently the child was getting “an attitude” and made some comments during the Feast of Tabernacles that were inappropriate.
 She was sent home from the Feast.
 They were told to get rid of the teen.
 They were forced under pain of suspension/disfellowshipment to take her to another state and drop her off at a relative’s house and leave her.
 They were also instructed not to have any contact with her at all.
 No phone, email, letters.
 This was under the direction of Cal Culpepper.
-This couple were so afraid of being put out of “the church” that they followed Culpepper’s directions to the letter.
+This couple was so afraid of being put out of “the church” that they followed Culpepper’s directions to the letter.

 Case #3: [This was as recent as 2013]